Mount Vernon Cemetery (Philadelphia): History

-Ownership Change in 1973
+Ownership change in 1973

-Joseph Dinsmore Murphy, a lawyer from Washington D.C. began his ownership of the cemetery in 1973 when he inherited it from his father.
-The cemetery is not abandoned, however no plots have been sold since 1968 and it has become heavily overgrown.
-Many graves have fallen into disrepair and some have been looted for scrap metal.
-Mount Vernon is not open to the public.
-Murphy required an appointment to be made for visitations 24 hours in advance and only for people who had a family plot in the cemetery and know the location.
+Joseph Dinsmore Murphy, a lawyer from Washington D.C., took over ownership of the cemetery in 1973 after inheriting it from his father.
+The cemetery had not sold any plots since 1968 and over the years became heavily overgrown.
+Many graves deteriorated, and some were looted for scrap metal.
+Mount Vernon was not accessible to the public, as the owner mandated that appointments for visitation be scheduled 24 hours in advance, exclusively for people with a family plot in the cemetery.

-On May 1, 2020 the Philadelphia Development Coalition petitioned to be appointed conservator of the property due to its abandoned and neglected condition.

-In 2021 a Philadelphia judge ordered the cemetery be placed in conservatorship due to neglect.
+On 1 May 2020, the Philadelphia Community Development Coalition petitioned to be appointed conservator of the property due to its abandoned and neglected condition.
+A Philadelphia judge agreed, placing Mount Vernon temporarily in the hands of the Coalition the following year.
+Throughout 2023, volunteers helped clear large amounts of overgrowth.
+As part of the court process, the cemetery was listed on Zillow for $1 million in July 2024 to see if there were any potential buyers.